 The Georgia Peer2Peer Warm Line has been in operation since 2008 and provides Georgians the opportunity to receive peer support over the phone 24 hours a day.
 A Certified Peer Specialist is a person with lived experience recovering from behavioral health concerns, who has received special training to be able to listen with empathy, and who can provide assistance and resources to others.

-Zinnia Healing is a service that offers drug and alcohol rehab centers nationwide.
+Zinnia Health is a service that offers drug and alcohol rehab centers nationwide.
 We can help you find the nearest substance abuse treatment program near to you in GA.

 How Bad is Substance Use Disorder in Georgia?